5l1v3r1/NClear/README.md

 Optional arguments:
 ` --vulns`
 Shows only hosts that have identified vulnerable Services
+`--style2`
+Different printing style,
+Removes the `|` at the beginning of each line.